EthicsCodes/hackers-ethic/docs/goals.md

 ### Minimize Compulsion

 Establish clear boundaries and expectations upfront to emphasize autonomy and self-directed advancement.
 Remediation is a last resort, used to reflect on and improve our processes.
 This strategy minimizes the need for enforced corrective actions while maximizing **Accountability** and **Transparency**, supporting a culture of mutual respect and proactive engagement.

+### Encourage Explicit Buy-In

+Advocating for explicit buy-in bolsters self-governance and aligns with our principles, naturally fostering **Flexibility**, seamless **Professionalism**, and inherent **Simplicity** as we scale.
+This approach simplifies adherence and makes shared agreement intuitive, reinforcing our core values efficiently.